Wednesday, Sep 10, 2014

 Master Class: Memoir with Marion Roach SmithOctober 3, 2014 to June 5, 2015 — 01:00 PM to 04:00 PM Instructor: Marion Roach Smith

 Book in a drawer?
 Book in your head?
 If you are ready to work hard, this once-a-month, three-hour Master Class will get that book finished by summer, 2015.
-Beginning in the fall, 2014, the Arts Center will again offer a Master Class in writing memoir.
-Those who sign up will agree to write and finish a book-length memoir by the end of June, 2015.
-The group will meet once a month from October, 2014 through June 2015.
+The group will meet once a month from October 2014 through June 2015.
 There will be one division of the class, meeting the first Friday or the month.
 The placement of the students in the classes is up to the discretion of the teacher, though special consideration can be made for some students.

-Admission to the Master Class series is by application.
-The deadline for submission of that application is September 1st, 2014
+Admission to the Master Class series is by application only.
+The application deadline is September 15th, 2014.

 To be considered, please submit to the Arts Center a double-spaced, typed letter including a one-paragraph proposal of your book project by answering the following question: What is your book about?
 Please also include a writing sample.
 This sample should not exceed five double-spaced pages and may be either a stand-alone essay or a fragment of a longer work.